 5-7 are true – There’s trouble in River City.
 You need help or a few hours of focused time to improve your profile.

-8-10 are true – Make LinkedIn a major priority this week.
+8-10 are true – Make using LinkedIn a major priority this week.
 Really.

 No matter how you score, stay focused on this great tool.
 And don’t let your hard work up to this point go to waste!

 Thanks emerille for the great photo via Flickr

 Tags: actively | bad karma | being lazy | collaboration | community websites | connections | engage | happening | lazy | LinkedIn | linkedin answers | linkedin open networker | managing | online social networking | person | profiles | social information processing | social media | web 2.0 | world wide web

 Categories: Using Social Media